Kisgus/Kisgus.github.io/_posts/2018-6-10-People-Powered.md

 - **Government Money** — created in the form of physical notes and coins
 - **People Money** — created by groups of businesses or groups of citizens

-In present times, almost all money in this world is bank money.
+In present times, **almost all money in this world is bank money**.
 In fact, the Bank of England in 2014, released the article Money creation in the modern economy, with the following introduction:

 > This article explains how the majority of money in the modern economy is created by commercial banks making loans”